Find Affordable College Courses

 Check out the social sciences bachelor's degree programs at these schools if you want to attend one of the most popular in Virginia.

 Our 2023 rankings named University of Virginia - Main Campus the most popular school in Virginia for social sciences students working on their bachelor’s degree.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+Located in the small suburb of Charlottesville, University of Virginia is a public school with a very large student population.

 Of the 953 students majoring in social sciences at University of Virginia, 53% are male and 47% are female.